wighawag/hardhat-deploy/README.md

 Note that the diamond has 3 facet added by default.
 These facets are used for ownership, diamondCut and diamond loupe.

-The implementation is the [reference implementation by Nick Mudge](https://github.com/mudgen/diamond-3)
+The implementation is a sligthly modified version of the [reference implementation by Nick Mudge](https://github.com/mudgen/diamond-3).
+THe only difference is the custom constructor that allow multiple initialization, used to allow the default ERC165 facet to be initialised along your custom initialization function.

+### onUpgrade calls

 Like normal proxies you can also execute a function at the time of an upgrade.